skills17/competition-manager/README.md

 Please go through these instructions and verify your setup before the competition starts.

+- __It is important that you go through the instructions several days before.__
+- __Make sure you test your setup in the same network as you will be doing for the actual competition.
+School or corporate networks might cause proxy issues.__
-__It is important that you go through the instructions several days before.
-In case there is an issue, you have time to resolve it or contact the organizers.__
+- In case there is an issue, you have time to resolve it or contact the organizers.

 ## Instructions

 __Quick Start__:

 ```bash
 git clone git@github.com:skills17/competition-manager.git
 cd competition-manager